dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 but contains a reference to newly opened scope.

 Resolving a service with `Scoped` reused from `scopedContainer` will store the service instance in the opened scope.
-When you dispose `scopedContainer`, open scope will be disposed as well together with the stored service instance.
+When you dispose `scopedContainer`, the open scope will be disposed as well together with the stored service instance.

 ```cs
 class Scoped_reuse_register_and_resolve